timothepearce/laravel-time-series-docs/docs/quickstart.md

 Next, we create a `Projection`, an Eloquent model with hidden capabilities we will explore in a minute.

-In this example, we will project the `User` model but fill free to use the model of your choice.
+In this example, we will project the `User` model but fill free to use the model of your choice (or multiples if you need).

 ```shell
 php artisan quasar:projection UserProjection